AddyPavar/CommunityCRM/CONTRIBUTING.md

 ## User Interface using AdminLTE

-ChurchCRM utilizes the AdminLTE framework for its user interface.
+CommunityCRM utilizes the AdminLTE framework for its user interface.
 Follow these guidelines when working on the UI:

 1. **Understanding AdminLTE:**
-   - Familiarize yourself with [AdminLTE](https://adminlte.io/), the framework used for the ChurchCRM user interface.
+   - Familiarize yourself with [AdminLTE](https://adminlte.io/), the framework used for the CommunityCRM user interface.

 2. **Making UI Changes:**
    - UI components are located in the `src` directory.